b Balance Buster Start my plan

-See if refinancing your loan to a lower rate will save you money.
+See whether refinancing your loan to a lower rate actually saves you money — and when.

 $